 Taking a look at the financial crisis gripping the Gallagher Premiership

-London Irish could be the latest victims of the financial crisis gripping the Gallagher Premiership.
+London Irish are the latest victims of the financial crisis gripping the Gallagher Premiership.

 GONE: